-There are 10-12 campers per cabin with both a Head Cabin Counselor and an Assistant Cabin Counselor.
+There are typically 10-12 campers per cabin with both a Head Cabin Counselor and an Assistant Cabin Counselor.
 The cabin counselors participate with campers in the various activities during the day, eat with them and sleep in the same cabin.

 Our discipline plan is designed to help children develop self-control and assume responsibility for their actions and impact.
 We are guided by our core values of honesty, caring, responsibility, and respect.
 Clear, age-appropriate rules and limits are established at camp.
 As in any group activity, inappropriate behavior by one or two children can challenge the experience for the entire group.
-Staff will deal with typical, day-to-day behavior issues using acceptable techniques and approaches, such as: redirecting campers, rewarding positive behavior, encouraging campers to use “I” statements and talk about their feelings, role modeling on how to speak and interact with campers in a positive manner, and implementing time out when appropriate.
+Staff will approach typical, day-to-day behavior issues using acceptable techniques and approaches, such as: redirecting campers, rewarding positive behavior, encouraging campers to use “I” statements and talk about their feelings, role modeling on how to speak and interact with campers in a positive manner, and implementing time out when appropriate.

 During each camp day, campers rotate to activity stations together with their friends in their cabin group and their camp counselors.
 Activities include fishing, archery, sports, crafts, games, pool, ropes course, and lake.

 In the event of inclement weather, we make use of our indoor facilities and have alternative activities.
 Storm shelters are used when necessary.
-When it is exceptionally hot campers are encouraged to drink water and swim.
+When it is exceptionally hot, campers are encouraged to drink water and swim.
 Other activities may be toned down as necessary.

 Campers ages 9 and older can purchase a trail ride option, and there are occasionally opportunities during choice activities to ride in the ring if they choose and weather permits.

 We adhere to the YMCA standard which calls for 1 guard for every 25 swimmers.